 With various devices from Apple, Amazon, Samsung and Google using voice search, the way people are interacting with search is rapidly changing.
 Search queries are becoming more conversational, relaxed, and use long-tail keywords (much like how someone would ask actually a question rather than a query).
 This means optimising content for voice search with targeted answers to questions and implementing schema mark-up for voice search.
 If you haven’t already, it’s time to optimise for voice search.
 We’re predicting voice to only become more prominent, making it one of this year’s biggest SEO trends.

-7. High-Quality Content
+7. Create High-Quality Content for Users

 Unsurprisingly, the quality of content is one of the major SEO trends in 2021.
 The emphasis on creating and publishing high-quality content is not dying down anytime soon.
 Algorithms continuously ask marketers to create high-quality content that is both user-centric and well optimised.
 Furthermore, Google continues to make significant updates to its search algorithm that prioritises content that is high quality, user-centric, valuable and satisfies the searcher’s intent.